neilchvz/cairahq-platform/terraform/README.md

 User data is managed via `data/users.csv` rather than hardcoded Terraform resources.
 Each row represents one user.
 Terraform reads the CSV and dynamically creates one Okta user resource per row using `for_each`.

-This pattern simulates a real HRIS integration — in production, this data would be sourced from an API call to BambooHR, Workday, Rippling, or similar.
+This pattern simulates a real HRIS integration: in production, this data would be sourced from an API call to BambooHR, Workday, Rippling, or similar.
 The CSV is the lab equivalent of that data source.

-The CSV includes an intentional subset of user fields — name, login, email, title, organization, department, division, user type and manager.
+The CSV includes an intentional subset of user fields: name, login, email, title, organization, department, division, user type and manager.
 Fields like personal email and phone number are excluded from this public repository as they constitute PII.
 In a production HRIS integration these fields would be sourced from the HRIS API directly and would never touch a committed file.

 Users are created as ACTIVE with a temporary password set via `var.default_temp_password`.
 The user is forced to change their password on first login.
-The admin communicates the temporary password to the user directly — no activation email is required or sent.
+The admin communicates the temporary password to the user directly, no activation email is required or sent.

 Provisioning requests are submitted via the TypeScript onboarding service, which automates the CSV update, branch creation, and PR opening.
 Terraform remains the only system that directly creates or modifies Okta resources.